-In the past, the GCL collected genetic information on black, yelloweye, light and dark dusky rockfish, and pollock (a list of Sebastes and pollock tissue samples stored at GCL can be found in
+In the past, the GCL collected genetic information on black, yelloweye, light and dark dusky rockfish, and pollock.

-Appendix III).
 The GCL used traditional genetic markers, such as allozymes, mitochondria DNA, and microsatellites, to identify larval and juvenile rockfish (Seeb and Kendall 1991), to study population structure of black rockfish in the Gulf of Alaska (Seeb 2004), and to investigate spatial and temporal genetic diversity in walleye pollock from Gulf of Alaska, eastern Bering Sea, and eastern Kamchatka (Olsen et al. 2002).

 In 2019, the GCL developed an operational plan with Division of Sport Fish to sample and analyze yelloweye and black rockfish from inside and outside waters of Prince William Sound, North Gulf of Alaska, and Southeast Alaska (Howard et al. 2019a-c).
-The GCL used Restriction site Associated DNA Sequencing (RAD-Seq) to develop a new set of Single Nucleotide Polymorphism (SNP) genetic markers and has genotyped the black and yelloweye rockfish for the genetic population structure.
-The data are currently being analyzed.
+The GCL used Restriction site Associated DNA Sequencing (RAD-Seq) to develop a new set of Single Nucleotide Polymorphism (SNP) genetic markers and presented this work at the 2020 Alaska Marine Science Symposium.
+The GCL has genotyped black and yelloweye rockfish from inside and outside waters from southern and northern Southeast Alaska, Prince William Sound, and Kodiak Island to investigate genetic population structure.
+The GCL staff are working on a final set of samples from the Northern Gulf of Alaska (NGA) and anticipate completing a final report in summer 2022.